 - From time to time children will participate in behaviors that warrant immediate removal from the Child Watch program.
 Behaviors include (but are not limited to): biting, spitting, 3 time outs on a given day, hitting a teacher, or refusal to go to time out.
 If a parent is called, an Incident report will be filled out to document the behavior.
 If a child receives three Incident reports to documents a behavior, a parent conference is required which may result in a 30 day suspension from the program.

 Crying and upset children

-If your child/children cries, screams, or is clearly anxious or distraught for longer than 15 minutes, a YMCA Staff Member will come get you.
-We want all children to enjoy their experience in Child Watch and Zone.
+At the YMCA of Muncie we want all children to enjoy their experience in Childwatch/Zone.
 However, it can be traumatic for some to leave their parent/guardian.
 We will do all we can to soothe your child.

 Diaper Changing & Toilet Training

 - During your child/children’s stay with us, they are encouraged to engage in fun activities that include a variety of age-appropriate toys, equipment, and materials of interest and challenging to your child/children.

 - We make accommodations for children with special needs.